 Rare Disease

-There are over 7,000 rare diseases, of which only 5% have an approved treatment.1 We hope to help change this reality for patients and communities living with rare, complement-driven diseases.
+There are over 7,000 rare diseases, of which only 5% have an approved treatment.1 We aim to help change this reality for patients and communities affected by these serious conditions.

 In 2021, we brought forward the first new class of complement medicine in nearly 15 years with the approval of a treatment for PNH, a rare and potentially life-threatening blood disease.